chrisdchan/Gantt-Chart/README.md

 # Gantt Chart

-Design by Edwin Lok origionally in VBA.
+Version 1 created by Edwin Lok in VBA.

-Version 2 written by Chris Chan in C#.
+Version 2 written by Christopher Chan in C#.

 For inquiries on how to use the app, contact cchan12@bidmc.harvard.edu